Things That Hang from Trees: Plot

 Florida, 1969.
-8-year-old Tommy Wheeler is incorrectly seen as mentally-impaired by many of the local townspeople.
-Tommy lives alone with his skanky mother, Connie Mae, a sex shop owner.
+8-year-old asthmatic Tommy Wheeler is incorrectly seen as mentally-impaired by many of the local townspeople.
+Tommy lives alone with his mother, Connie Mae, a sex shop owner.
 This emotionally troubled child also struggles with painful memories of his abusive, estranged father, Tom, whose mistreatment he recreates in a self-flagellating manner by systematically subjecting himself to the sadism of the 12-year-old local bully, Bear Hadley.
 While the town barber, George Burgess, a psychotically religious zealot, obsesses over Connie Mae, Tommy fantasizes about watching the town fireworks from atop the local lighthouse.
-The boy finally realizes this dream, but when he descends, he happens upon a shocking discovery that changes his world forever by bringing a permanent end to his childhood innocence.
+The boy finally realizes this dream.